stefanomartinengo/websockets-password/README.md

 # react-websockets-password-game
-A simple collaborative document editing app built with React and Node
+A 2 player password guessing game built with React, Websockets, Node and Redis

 ## How to run the app?